Accelerate Breakthrough Research with Intuitive Sample Preparation

 What is QuEChERS?
 A Comprehensive Guide to Modern Sample Preparation

-QuEChERS (pronounced "catchers") stands for Quick, Easy, Cheap, Effective, Rugged, and Safe—an acronym that perfectly captures the revolutionary impact this sample preparation method has had on analytical chemistry since its introduction in 2003.
-Originally developed by Michelangelo Anastassiades and Steven J. Lehotay at the USDA Eastern Regional Research Center for pesticide residue analysis in fruits and vegetables, QuEChERS has evolved from a single method into a versatile analytical approach adopted by food safety laboratories, environmental testing facilities, and research institutions worldwide.
+QuEChERS (pronounced "catchers") stands for Quick, Easy, Cheap, Effective, Rugged, and Safe, an acronym that perfectly captures the revolutionary impact this sample preparation method has had on analytical chemistry since its publication in 2003 1.
+Originally developed by Michelangelo Anastassiades and Steven J. Lehotay at the USDA Eastern Regional Research Center for the analysis of veterinary drugs, QuEChERS has evolved from a single method into a versatile analytical approach adopted by food safety laboratories, environmental testing facilities, and research institutions worldwide [1].

 Table of Contents: